Hamidhrg/Guatemala2019/Readme.md

 # **Molecular Phylogenetics Course**

-By Systematic Biology Group, Lund University
+By Hamid Ghanavi from the Systematic Biology Group, Lund University

 ## **Introduction**